-Many Boomers are now living in emptying “nests” and debating whether to move and “downsize” or to stay put and fix issues they have always wanted to change in their homes.
+Many older Canadians are now living in emptying “nests” and debating whether to move and “downsize” or to stay put and fix issues they have always wanted to change in their homes.

-The key to successfully renovating for Boomers, I believe, is to limit the investment to areas that always increase home value.
+The key to successfully renovating for older adults, I believe, is to limit the investment to areas that always increase home value.

 If there are major issues with the home, and kitchen & bathroom materials are dated then a smart renovation will only add to the resale value later, and be an intelligent investment.
 Structural repairs & replacing worn out materials are the first place to start any update.